Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 ## Interrupt

 The self-test for this element checks the interrupts functionality of the microcontroller.
-It configures the Nested Vectored Interrupt Controller (NVIC), the RTC peripheral and the TC0 peripheral to test the interrupt handling mechanism.
-It verifies that at-least one interrupt is generated and handled properly.
+It configures the Nested Vectored Interrupt Controller (NVIC), the Real-Time Counter (RTC) and the Timer Counter 0 (TC0) peripherals to test the interrupt handling mechanism.
+It verifies that at least one interrupt is generated and handled properly.
 This self-test also checks whether the number of interrupts generated are too many within a given time period.
-It reports a PASS if the RTC has generated at-least one interrupt and the total number of interrupts generated by the TC0 is greater than one and less than the specified upper limit.
+It reports a PASS if the RTC has generated at least one interrupt and the total number of interrupts generated by the TC0 is greater than one and less than the specified upper limit.
 The clock used for RTC is 1kHz from the internal OSCULP32K and for TC0 the clock is same as the default CPU clock (48MHz from the DFLL48M).
 The interrupt self-test can be used only at startup.

+**Note**
+1. This startup self-test utilizes the interrupts generated by RTC and TC0.
+For run-time testing of interrupts, a separate self-test need to be developed.

 Flow chart of the self-test for interrupts